 How Do We Keep This Information Up To Date?

 Penn Group will occasionally make changes and corrections to the above.
-If we believe that the changes are material, we’ll let you know by doing one (or more) of the following:
+If we believe that the changes are material, we will let you know by doing one (or more) of the following:

-(1) posting the changes on our website site, or
+(1) posting the changes on our websites, or

 (2) sending an email to you informing you about the changes; or